-Files and folders can easily be deleted when using graphical tools such as Nautilus and Dolphin which comes standard with Ubuntu / GNOME and Kubuntu / KDE respectively.
-If you're connected to a server via SSH or if you're using the terminal for some other reasons, you'll need to use the available command line tools.
+Files and folders can quickly be deleted using graphical tools such as Nautilus and Dolphin, which come standard with Ubuntu / GNOME and Kubuntu / KDE.
+If you're using your local terminal or connected to a server via SSH, you'll need to use the available command-line tools.

-rmdir is a command line tool specifically designed to remove or delete a directory that you can use.
-There's also rm which can be used to delete both files and folders or directories.
+rmdir is a command-line tool specifically designed to remove or delete an empty directory.
+You can also use rm, a general tool to delete both files and folders, empty or used.

 $ rmdir myfolder/ rmdir: failed to remove 'myfolder/': Directory not empty $ rm myfolder/* $ rmdir myfolder